-My curriculum centers on literature and films of testimony and social justice, of philosophical and psychological debate, and of cultural and political examination.
-I have designed it to offer students varied substantive material that promotes the higher-order and creative thinking they need, as well as to highlight the urgency of stories of witness in our time.
+My classes center on literature of testimony and social justice, of philosophical and psychological debate, and of cultural and political examination.
+I have designed them to offer students varied substantive material that promotes the higher-order and creative thinking they need, as well as to highlight the urgency of stories of witness in our time.
 Pairing classic with contemporary texts –both written and visual—allows students to see the progression of various ideologies and the significance of different representations on the development of social constructs.
-In addition, it gives me an opportunity to discuss topical content that affects the lives of my students on a daily basis.
-Drawing parallels between Elizabethan sonnets and Nicki Minaj songs or between Shakespearean plays and Breaking Bad, for example, prompts students to think about the media they are bombarded with throughout their days.
+In addition, it gives me an opportunity to discuss topical content that impacts the lives of my students on a daily basis.
+Drawing parallels between Elizabethan sonnets and Nicki Minaj songs or between Shakespearean plays and Riverdale, for example, prompts students to think about the media they are bombarded with throughout their days.
 By consistently practicing critical thinking, reading, and viewing in class, students will find themselves doing the same on their own.
 I strive to give them the pride that comes with recognizing their ability to think on such a level and articulate their ideas.